-Tariq, V. N. and Jackson, V. (2008) Biomathtutor: evaluation of a new multimedia e-learning resource to support mathematics in the biosciences.
+Tariq, V. N. and Jackson, Victoria (2008) Biomathtutor: evaluation of a new multimedia e-learning resource to support mathematics in the biosciences.
 International Journal of Mathematical Education in Science and Technology, 39 (8). p.
 1003.
 ISSN 0020-739X

 Full text not available from this repository.